getify/monio/MONADS.md

 ----

+*Monad* is a funny word, let's admit it.
+It's a mathematical term more than a programming term.
+It's not even close to what most of us would reach for if we were coming up with a name for a powerful thing we hoped everyone around us would adopt!

+Before we get to a more technical definition, let me try to ease you in.
+It may end up seeming a bit anti-climatic once you've read the next several sections of this guide, because you may be expecting it to be a big, complex topic.
+And in some ways it is.
+You may spend months or years revisiting *monads* (and related topics) and building a deeper understanding.
+I certainly am still learning them, several years on.

+But at the outset, I hope you feel somewhat comfortable with the basics of this topic in *just a few more minutes* of reading here.
+I hope your reaction is, "Oh, is that all a monad is?!"

+The formalism, the terminology, the mathematical notation, it can really start to overblow the concepts to an intimidating level.
+I stayed away from *monads* for a long time.
+But now I'm hooked.
+And I hope you get there, too.

+### What Is Monad?

+Here's the simplest way I know how to describe what a monad is without getting into code.
+A monad isn't actually a specific *thing* so much as it is a *pattern*.
+In our programs, we can use *things* that behave according to this pattern (called "Monad", capitalized).
+These *things* in our programs are often referred to as "monads" (lowercased), but that's a bit informal.
+Instead, it might be more appropriate to think of those *things* in your program as instances of a *monad type*, kind of like the number `42` is a specific instance (value) of the number type.

+The point of the monad pattern is to describe some behaviors we can expect with these instances when we interact with them.
+It's to give them a predictability, much like we know that the number `39` and the number `3` can be added to make the number `42`.

+But it goes beyond that.
+Monad can perhaps more accurately be described as a pattern for a group of other patterns, like a higher-level type or a meta-type.
+A really simplistic way of illustrating might be pointing out that in JS, several different *types* of values (numbers, strings, booleans, etc) all are described as "primitive" values (aka, not the "object" value type).

+So the plural of Monad, Monads, would refer collectively to a variety of different *types* of values -- which, again, we can define instances of in our programs -- each of which has their own unique individual pattern (behavior, etc).
+But all of these different Monads -- aka, "monad types", "monad subtypes", "monad kinds", or however works best for your brain -- *also* conform to the core Monad pattern (with its specific behaviors).

-*Monad* is a (small) part (formally, a Type) in a broad mathematical concept called "Category Theory".
-You could briefly and incompletely describe Category Theory as a way to categorize/group things based on how they behave with respect to composition and transformation.
+Definitionally, *Monad* is a (small) part (formally, a Type) in a broad mathematical concept called "Category Theory".
+You could briefly and incompletely describe Category Theory as a way to categorize/group ideas based on how they behave with respect to composition and transformation, including as you mix them with each other.

-The Monad type is a way to represent a value or operation in your program, which associates some specific behaviors with/around that (underlying) value/operation.
+The Monad type, as it appears in programming, is a way to represent a value or operation that associates the required specific behaviors with/around that (underlying) value/operation.
 These additional behaviors augment (i.e., improve!) the original value/operation with some "guarantees" about how it will interact predictably with other monad-represented values/operations in the program.

-That definition is the *WHAT* of monads, conceptually.
-But you probably also want to see code.
+Your head may already be swimming with the abstractiveness of all that.
+Take a few minutes to let it sink in, then let's move on to illustrating them with some JS code.

 ### Simplest JS Illustration

-What's the most stripped-down way we could do something like that in JS?
+What's the most stripped-down way we could implement the Monad type in JS?
 How about this:

 ```js
 function Identity(v) {